Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 The Best Years: 2017, 2019

-The 2017 Sorento model was a standout year, with robust safety features earning it a “Top Safety Pick” rating from the IIHS.
-It also offered a smooth, comfortable ride, high-quality interior materials, and a user-friendly infotainment system.
+The 2017 Sorento model was a standout year, with extensive safety features earning it a “Top Safety Pick” rating from the IIHS.
+It also offered a smooth, pleasant ride, high-quality interior materials, and a user-friendly infotainment system.

-These elements, coupled with fewer engine complaints than the preceding years, earned 2017 its place as one of the best years of this generation.
+These elements, coupled with fewer engine complaints than the preceding years, earned 2017 its place as one of the finest years of this generation.

-Similarly, the 2019 model received high praise from owners and critics alike for its safety, dependability, and robust performance.
+Similarly, the 2019 model received high praise from owners and critics alike for its safety, reliability, and powerful performance.

-The vehicle also featured a sophisticated cabin and an upgraded infotainment system with available features like Android Auto and Apple CarPlay, giving it a competitive edge over many of its rivals.
+The vehicle also featured an advanced cabin and an enhanced infotainment system with available features like Android Auto and Apple CarPlay, giving it a competitive edge over many of its rivals.

 Neutral Years: 2018, 2020